aaronamoso/Finance-Splitter/LearningPath.md

 May 26.
 Finished transition plain html and js to React.js.
 DB is doing goode and users can now register and login

 TASK: build up the dashboard UI.

+June 1-2: Cleaned up everything and now everything is working as it should--DB is connected once again, able to move plain html/css and jsx into react components.
+- THINGS I LEARNED WHEN REFACTORING THE FRONTEND:
+1. file.module.css - this ensures you are only touching the file you are currently working on (the only scope is the component you are working on)--i found that the hard way when one component--even though they are not being called or imported--create changes onto other files.
+This happens because global CSS--like index.css--is imported into the index.html through the root component (App.js) -- further impacting the whole app.

+CSS.modules.css scopes only locally so styles are untouched.

+2. Utilize Google inspection.
+This is how I found out which files are being rendered and changed.